 - Consistency.
 It is important to check consistency across the document.
 For example, if you had a numbered list (1,2,3 etc) on one page, should the next list be ordered as a., b., c.?
 If one title is bold, are they all bold?
 If there is a line space before a paragraph, is this consistent with all paragraphs?

 - Fact-check.
 Perform a separate check for the statistics, facts and other details.
-It is too easy to have added (or deleted) a digit from your phone number, a character in your email or website, or put in the wrong price.
+It’s too easy to have added (or deleted) a digit from your phone number, a character in your email or website, or put in the wrong price.

 - Assume there are multiple errors.
 It is natural to assume that everything is fine, which can lead to scanning the text rather than reading in detail.
 If you assume there are multiple errors and you must find them, then your approach will be more diligent.

 - Assume that there are copy/paste errors.
-Even if you supply the copy beautifully formatted in Word or another word processor, this does not translate into Adobe Indesign as the programs are very different.
+Even if you supply the copy beautifully formatted in Word or another word processor, this does not translate into Adobe Indesign (the software designers use) as the programs are very different.
 Therefore, although such formatting is very welcome, it only acts as a guide for us to format the finished file.
-Typesetting text from scratch can introduce more errors, but even copying from a supplied document can have issues as it is a manual process and throughout the design process the text is being manipulated and cajoled to fit in a pleasing layout – formats are changed (bold, italic etc), paragraphs are combined or split, text is copied to and from different layout boxes in the design, and so on.
+Typesetting text from scratch can introduce more errors, but even copying from a supplied document can have issues as it is a manual process, and throughout the design process the text is being manipulated and cajoled to fit in a pleasing layout.
+Formats are changed (bold, italic etc), paragraphs are combined or split, text is copied to and from different layout boxes in the design, and so on.
 All of this increases the possibility of an error being introduced, so never assume that your text has been faithfully reproduced.
-In fact, it is wise to assume it hasn’t (see point 13 above)
+In fact, it is wise to assume it hasn’t (see points 13 and 14 above)

 - Check more than just the amends.
 You may have just asked for a single word to be changed, but if you are signing off the final proof then it pays to check over the whole document again as carefully as you can.